LSI (Latent Semantic Indexing) is a way that search engines understand whether your content is really on-topic and in-depth or just spam.

 search queries.
 Instead of shooting for a rare, niche audience with complexly worded phrases, try to keep your voice as natural and concise as possible.

 Google is already quite impressive.
 It’s able to reasonably guess the meaning behind your given search phrase, even with the elementary Hummingbird update.
 But the future of semantic search will likely extend far beyond the current limits of algorithm technology.

 Already, Google is beginning to incorporate various external factors into its search results, based on your own personal data.
 It might creep you out to learn that this is happening, but it’s also giving you much more relevant results.
 Google likely knows exactly where you live, and can use your previous search history to customize predictive search results.

 In some ways your content marketing strategy shouldn’t change.
 Presently, subject-focused content strategies tend to pay off.
-Writing about a given topic will naturally attract people searching for keywords related to that topic.
+Writing about a given topic will naturally attract people searching for semantically related keywords to that topic.
 It’s all about giving people what they’re looking for, and that fundamental principle will remain firm.

 However, in order to adapt to the surely-coming revolution of semantic search, you need to go a step further.
-You need to understand the meaning behind why people are searching for a given topic.
+You need to understand the meaning behind why user searching for a given topic.
 It’s a fancy way of saying you need to understand your demographics better, through surveys, studies, and big data analysis.
-Understand exactly what motivates your customers to search for a given topic, and extend your content strategy to cover those peripheral motivators.
+Understand exactly what motivates your customers to search for a given topic, create content and extend your content strategy to cover those peripheral motivators.